vibaotram/baseDmux/README.md

  folder can be moved/copied/renamed anywhere as long as you use the correct path when you call `baseDmux run` and update the enclosed files, `config.yaml` and `workflow_parameter.yaml` for the new paths of `workflow_parameter.yaml ` and `barcodesByGenome.tsv`, respectively.

 With the `--barcodes_by_genome` option, a formatted file `barcodesByGenome.tsv` will be created (and its path appropriately specified in `workflow_parameter.yaml`).
 One can then modify the information on the table accordingly.
-It is important that this table contains at least the same columns as those in the provided example `barcodeByGenome_sample.tsv` file and that each value in the `Genome_ID` column is unique.
+It is important that this table contains at least the same columns as those in the provided example `barcodeByGenome_sample.tsv` file.

 Once you have adapted the templates for your typical use cases, there is no need to rerun `baseDmux configure` again, just copy and adapt your existing templates.

-*Note*: the 'iTRop' and 'cluster' modes are **obsolete** and will be eventually removed.
+*Note*: the 'iTRop' and 'cluster' modes are **obsolete** and will eventually be removed.

 ##### **an exemple to prepare to run Snakemake locally** (laptop, local node on a HPC)